Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Recently, there has been much discussion around changes in the Greek health system.
 The economic crisis and the Greek submissions in the three programmes of memorandum have provoked serious reconsideration of various healthcare issues, and various parameters of the life sciences sector will undergo amendment in the near future.

-The Greek authorities recently proposed to introduce health technology assessments to the pharmaceutical sector as a way of assessing the interaction between science and technology in healthcare and disease prevention.
+The Greek authorities are expected to introduce health technology assessments to the pharmaceutical sector as a way of assessing the interaction between science and technology in healthcare and disease prevention by July 2018.
 They will gather information from six other countries in order to formulate health policies that are safe, effective, patient focused and cost effective.
 The health technology assessment should be transparent, unbiased, robust and systematic, while also firmly rooted in research and scientific methodology.

 What is the primary legislation governing medicinal products in your jurisdiction?